-The bottom cover of the MSI GF75 Thin is made of plastic with a number of small holes distributed to improve cooling performance.
-From these small holes, you can vaguely see the internal copper pipe structure.
+The bottom cover of the MSI GF75 Thin is made of plastic, and a number of small holes are distributed to improve cooling performance.
+These small holes allow you to vaguely see the internal copper pipe structure.

 First, remove all the screws that fix the bottom cover.
 There is a screw covered with MSI’s fragile sticker.
 If it is damaged, you will lose the warranty, so I recommend you not upgrade the memory and SSD yourself during the warranty period.